rails/webpacker/README.md

 (or run `bundle exec rails webpacker:install:elm` on a Rails app already setup with Webpacker).

-The Elm library and core packages will be added via Yarn and Elm itself.
+The Elm library and its core packages will be added via Yarn and Elm.
 An example `Main.elm` app will also be added to your project in `app/javascript` so that you can experiment with Elm right away.